Rachel2308/MS3-belles-task-manager/TESTING.md

 * #### whole_chorus
     * When logged in as music team
+        * All tasks allocated to "Whole Chorus" can be viewed
+        * Card shws the Song title and the due date
+        * Card opens to diplay full task details when clicked
+        * Cross symbol closes the card
+        * Front of card shows the EDIT and DELETE buttons

     * When logged in as standard member
+        * As above, but EDIT and DELETE buttons are now displayed

 * #### lead.html
     * When logged in as music team
+        * All tasks allocated to "Lead" can be viewed
+        * Card shws the Song title and the due date
+        * Card opens to diplay full task details when clicked
+        * Cross symbol closes the card
+        * Front of card shows the EDIT and DELETE buttons

     * When logged in as standard member
+        * As above, but EDIT and DELETE buttons are now displayed

 * #### tenor.html
     * When logged in as music team
+        * All tasks allocated to "Tenor" can be viewed
+        * Card shws the Song title and the due date
+        * Card opens to diplay full task details when clicked
+        * Cross symbol closes the card
+        * Front of card shows the EDIT and DELETE buttons

     * When logged in as standard member
+        * As above, but EDIT and DELETE buttons are now displayed

 * #### bari.html
     * When logged in as music team
+        * All tasks allocated to "Bari" can be viewed
+        * Card shws the Song title and the due date
+        * Card opens to diplay full task details when clicked
+        * Cross symbol closes the card
+        * Front of card shows the EDIT and DELETE buttons

     * When logged in as standard member
+        * As above, but EDIT and DELETE buttons are now displayed

 * #### bass.html
     * When logged in as music team
+        * All tasks allocated to "Bass" can be viewed
+        * Card shws the Song title and the due date
+        * Card opens to diplay full task details when clicked
+        * Cross symbol closes the card
+        * Front of card shows the EDIT and DELETE buttons

     * When logged in as standard member
+        * As above, but EDIT and DELETE buttons are now displayed

+* #### Log Out
+    * Hitting the Log Out Button will log the user out of the site and display a flashed message "You are now logged out of the site"